 U.S. District Court, Southern District of California

-Staci was recognized as a “Rising Star” by Super Lawyers magazine.
+Staci was recognized as a “Rising Star” by Super Lawyers magazine in 2013-2014 and recognized as a "Top Rated Intellectual Property Litigation Attorney" in Los Angeles, CA in 2017-2019.
 Inclusion in Super Lawyers is based on a peer-review survey.
 She was also named to the Recorder’s “Lawyers on the Fast Track.”